This post contains affiliate links.

 How to make Browned Butter Chocolate Chip Cookies:

-Make Dough: Cream the remaining stick of butter and brown sugar together very well with beaters until it’s fluffy, about 3 minutes.
-Add the vanilla extract, cooled brown butter, and granulated sugar.
-Mix for 2 minutes.
-Add the egg and egg yolk, and mix until smooth.
-Pour in flour, salt, and baking soda, mixing on low speed just until incorporated (don’t over-mix!).
+Make Dough: Mix the remaining stick of butter and brown sugar together for about 3 minutes, until creamed and fluffy.
+Add granulated sugar, cooled browned butter and vanilla and mix for 2 minutes.
+Add the egg and egg yolk and mix until smooth.
+Pour in flour, salt, and baking soda and mix on low speed until incorporated.
+Use a spatula to fold in the chocolate chunks and chips.
+Cover dough and refrigerate for 20 minutes.

-Bake and Cool: Scoop about 2 tablespoons of dough for each cookie and roll gently into a ball.
+Bake and Cool: Scoop dough into 2 Tablespoon size portions and roll into a ball.
 Place on parchment lined baking sheets.
-Bake at 350°F for 11 to 14 minutes or until just barely golden on the edges.
-Remove from the oven and rest on the baking sheet for 5 minutes before moving them to a wire cooling wrack to cool completely.
+Bake at 350°F for 11 to 14 minutes, or until just barely golden on the edges.
+Remove from the oven and cool on the baking sheet for 5 minutes before transfering to a wire cooling wrack to cool completely.

 Storage and Freezing Instructions:

-Store in an airtight container at room temperature for a few days.
+To Store: Store cookies in an airtight container at room temperature for a few days, or freeze.

 Follow me for more great recipes